oatsfx/Levante/README.md

 There are a few things you can do if there are any issues with the official bot user:
 1. Please make sure your issue is not already a [Known Issue](#known-issues).
 2. Create an Issue here on GitHub.
-3. Join [my Bot support server](https://discord.gg/qTHRZJx4qt) and shoot a message in the #error-report channel.
+3. Join the [official support server](https://discord.gg/ZDAcbVrHVC) and shoot a message in the #report channel.

 # Stuff for Nerds